diy-ejuice/diy-compendium/src/docs/flavors/notes.md

 ---
 path: '/flavors/notes'
 slug: 'notes'
-title: 'Flavors - Notes'
+title: 'Flavors - Notes and Impressions'
 ---

-# Brief Flavor Notes/Impressions

 While these are usually far less than you can expect from a full [Flavor Review](http://link.diyejuice.org/8) they occasionally get close.
 Most of the flavors linked here will at least give you a short subjective impression and sometimes a conversation about the flavor that elicits more details.
 Often times people will just say they like it or dislike it; but when someone asks them a question, they'll have more to say.
 If you come across a comment for a flavor you're interested in, asking for more details will benefit not only you, but anyone else that comes along searching for the same flavor.